willmartian/willmartian.com/src/pages/about.md

 ## Education 🧑‍🏫

 I am finishing up a MLIS at Florida State University.
-I think libraries are awesome, and that they are a great model for an open internet. *PhD announcement soon?* 👀
+I think libraries are awesome, and that they are a great model for an open internet.

 I studied psychology and computer science at Georgia Tech.
 Whisk the two until you get stiff peaks, call that human-computer interaction.
 Sang in the Glee Club, made games with [VGDev](https://vgdev.gtorg.gatech.edu/), changed majors 30 times, worked on computer science education research with the [Expressive Machinery Lab.](https://expressivemachinery.gatech.edu/)